filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **Chain verifies proof**

 1. Using `CommR` as a seed, the chain generates `NIChallengesNumber` challenges and these are fed into proof verification.

+Note that, same as with Iteractive PoRep, each sector has a `SealRandEpoch` that identifies the sealing epoch; chain verification needs to happen within a fixed number of epochs to be vailid.
+For NI-PoRep we call this parameter `sealChallengeEarliest`and set it to be equal to the number of epochs in 30 days (more details in the Security Considerations section).

 ### Actor changes